zhullyb/monyhar/monyhar/docs/accessibility/overview.md

 The content layer lives on both sides of the renderer/browser split.
 The content layer translates WebAXObjects into [AXContentNodeData], which is a subclass of [ui::AXNodeData].
-The ui::AXNodeData class and related classes are Chromium's cross-platform accessibility tree.
+The ui::AXNodeData class and related classes are Monyhar's cross-platform accessibility tree.
 The translation is implemented in [BlinkAXTreeSource].
 This translation happens on the renderer side, so the ui::AXNodeData tree now needs to be sent to the browser, which is done by